Financial Samurai

 Track Your Wealth Wisely

-Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
+Sign up for Empower, the web’s #1 free wealth management tool to get a better handle on your finances.
 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool.
 See exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.

 The Three Levels of Financial Independence is a Financial Samurai original post.
 I’ve been writing about achieving FIRE since 2009.
 Come join me on this incredible journey!

-1. Victoria I. Lapoint says
+1. Victoria I. Lapoint

 In this article, we know that Levels Of Financial Independence.
 We have known that how would we financial independence.
 The article helps us to make financial independence and also helps the way to save money.
 In this article, we know the benefits of financial independence.
 That was a motivation article to become financial Independence.

-Thoughtful article as always.
+2. Thoughtful article as always.
 I’ve saved $2.3M liquid (or $1.9M excluding IRA/401k) without a house after working for 9 years in tech.

 My biggest dilemma is deciding which living standards I can accustom to after earning $500k/year for the last 3-4 years.
 I’ve spent $120k last year but that’s mostly due to travel expenses and rental both of which can be significantly lower if I move back to Asia where I grew up.